 Drag the Repetition effect from the Toolbox to the Timeline.
 You will now see a colored box in the Timeline.
 This is where you paste your content.
 You can change the duration of the effect by changing the Duration value in the properties or by dragging the mouse on the back edge of the effect in the Timeline.

-Repetition effect settings
+Insert Repetition effect 2 Settings for the effect

-- Do not change content, but pause at the end

-Overlap: The contents of the effect are played overlapping.
+Repetition effect settings - Do not change content, but pause at the end Overlap: The contents of the effect are played overlapping.

 After you've inserted your content into the effect, click the colored frame of the effect in the Timeline.
 In the Properties area you can now make the following settings:

 Repetitions: Specify how many times the effect content should be played during the effect duration.
 Specify 0 repetitions to fill the total duration of the object.

 Remaining time: Defines what should happen to a time gap if the effect content does not fit exactly into the effect duration as specified in "Repetitions".

 - Stretch or shorten content

 - Stretch content

 - Shorten content and increase (repeat) number by 1

 14.13 Motion path wobbling

 The Motion path wobbling effect can be used to periodically change the position of an object around its motion path.
 You can find the effect in the Toolbox under the Objects tab in the Object effects section.

-Motion path wobbling

-1 What is the effect of the Motion path wobbling VIDEO VISION STAGES
+Motion path wobbling 1 What is the effect of the Motion path wobbling VIDEO VISION STAGES

+A simple movement path

+Motion path after effect application

 The motion path assigned to the Motion path wobbling effect is manipulated.
 How much and how often depends on the settings.

 By the way, no motion path is also a motion path and one with a single point in the center of the screen.
 This is then also blurred accordingly.

 2 Features of the Motion path wobbling